skizzehq/skizze/README.md

 ### API-Documentation

 	GET	/
 	Lists all available counters.

 	MERGE	/
 	Merges multiple HyperLogLog counters.

 	POST	/<key>
-	Creates a new Counter
+	Creates a new Counter.

 	GET	/<key>
-	Returns the count/cardinality of a counter
+	Returns the count/cardinality of a counter.

 	PUT	/<key>
-	Updates a counter
+	Updates a counter.
-	Adds values to a cardinality/counter or incrments a counter.
+	Adds values to a cardinality/counter or increments a counter.

 	PURGE	/<key>
 	Purges values from a counter.

 	DELETE	/<key>
-	Delets a counter
+	Deletes a counter.

 ### TODO
 - [x] Design and implement REST API
 - [x] Create counter manager
 - [x] Integrate UniqueIncremental Counter (Hyperloglog++)
 - [x] Integrate Unique (CuckooFilter and possibly play with the idea of CuckooLogLog)